0xbitcoin/tokenpool/README.md

 1. Remove Redis and replace with mongo   [done]
 2. Update the frontend to a more modernized Vue architecture  [done]
 3. Fix gas price oracles  (use bree?)
 4. Move the payouts system to Matic
-5. Integrate PPS instead of Proportional Payouts (https://en.bitcoin.it/wiki/Comparison_of_mining_pools)
+5. Integrate PPS instead of Proportional Payouts [done]
-6. Search, better interface on mobile
+6. Search, better interface on mobile  [done]
 7. disconnect all miners when pool is on standby, API will say pool is in standby  (show on pool page)

 8. Ditch MintForwarder,  make batchpayments piece optional  via config (for farmer pools)

+9. show payment tokens and their approval to the payments contract - on pool overview , make it easy for pool owner to approve tokens to it (dapp button)
+10. fix hashrate chart
+11. display many stats on overview like gas prices

 https://mintpond.com/b/prop-vs-pplns-vs-pps-mining-pool-reward-systems